Pattern Repeats: Half Drop Repeats vs Full Drop Repeats

 We forget that an uninspired repeat can make the most beautifully-illustrated flower look unprofessional and lackluster.

 But you don’t have to fall into this trap!
 You can learn how to perfect your repeat so that all of your hard work pays off in a beautiful finished design.
-In this post, I’ll share a bit about what makes a repeat work for a design, some common repeat styles, as well as some easy-to-fix mistakes to perfect your repeats.
+In this post, I’ll share a bit about what makes a repeat work for a pattern design, some common repeat styles, as well as some easy-to-fix mistakes to perfect your repeats.

-What Makes a Repeat Great
+What Makes Pattern Repeats Great

 A great repeat is undetectable to the average consumer.
-When our pattern is printed on hundreds of yards of fabric, the repeat shouldn’t jump out at us or catch our eye.
+When our pattern design is printed on hundreds of yards of fabric, the repeat shouldn’t jump out at us or catch our eye.
 Our repeats should camouflaged within the beautiful motifs, colors and textures of our designs allowing our eye to move within the artwork in a pleasing, comfortable way.
 Rather than jumping out at you, the whole feeling of the pattern should be cohesive, seamless, and perfectly suited to your motifs.

-Important Repeat Styles
+Important Pattern Design Repeat Styles

 There are a few repeat styles you can try with your work, but the two most popular are the full drop repeat and the half drop repeat.